 *Birmingham, Chesapeake, and San Bernardino refused to send contracts.
 The remaining 16 cities do not have police union contracts.

-72 of 81 cities' contracts and 13 of the 14 states with police bills of rights were found to impose at least one barrier to police accountability.
+72 of 81 cities' contracts and all 14 states with police bills of rights were found to impose at least one barrier to police accountability.
 63 cities and 12 states had three or more provisions imposing barriers to accountability.
 Only Aurora, Boston, Chula Vista, Dallas, Denver, Fremont, Fresno, Long Beach, and Nashville did not contain problematic provisions in their police union contracts.

 40 cities and 3 states, in their contracts and bill of rights, require cities to pay costs related to police misconduct including by giving officers paid leave while under investigation, paying legal fees, and/or the cost of settlements.

 43 cities and 4 states erase records of misconduct, in some cases erasing records after 2 years or less.